MarketPlace Milestones

 Farther out of the city, however, the situation is less promising.
 In semi-rural areas north of Mumbai jobs and opportunities are scarce, particularly for women.
 Sales in the US had been increasing since 2010, giving us the resources to work with women in this area.
 We established a field office that coordinated the formation of cooperatives and the training of the women in sewing and embroidery.
 Social workers from the regional office can spread the word, going from house to house to explain how the women can start their own cooperatives.
 We support their progress with technical guidance, training, loans for machines and most important, orders.
 These new groups have gotten off to a fast start to earn a living.

-2016 | Education for Life
+2016 | Education For Life

 In 2016, two of the artisans' concerns, education, and community improvement, came together in one ambitious project: Education for Life.
 Before starting this project, the women designed and conducted a survey in their communities to understand the needs as seen by their neighbors.
 They tabulated the results and determined that the overriding concern was better education for their children.
 Like the artisans, the other parents in the community understand that education is key for improving the lives of their children.
 The first step was providing a study hall for the neighborhood children, many of whom did not have a quiet place to study.